 Although it is rare, some TBI patients can develop high blood pressure after head injury.

-In today’s article, you will learn some of the causes and effects of hypertension after a brain injury.
+In today’s article, you will learn some of the causes and effects of hypertension after a brain injury or concussion.
 We’ll also explain why controlling your blood pressure can actually help improve cognitive function.

 Parts of the Brain that Regulate Blood Pressure

 Blood pressure is related to heart function, salt and water retention, and the tone of blood vessels.
 When the heart’s left ventricle contracts, it forces oxygen-rich blood through your arteries to every part of your body.